AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/rich-text-editor.md

 # Use the Rich Text Editor to author content {#use-rich-text-editor-to-author-content}

 The Rich Text Editor (RTE) is a basic building block to add textual content to [!DNL Adobe Experience Manager].
 Also, many other components that allow authoring are based on RTE.
+Experience Manager developers can customize RTE and administrators configure RTE for use by authors.

 ## In-place editing {#in-place-editing}